 The College Level Examination Program (CLEP) exams are designed to measure what you have learned through informal study, reading, travel, and work, and then equate this knowledge with what students usually learn during the first year of college study.
 When you earn credits through CLEP exams, you can move directly to more advanced classes.
 This helps you complete your college education more quickly and at a lower overall cost.

-In the College of General Studies, you may earn up to half the credits you need to graduate—60 credits of the required 120—by earning a combination of three to six credits on each of the five general examinations and three to nine credits on certain subject examinations.
-You are required to score at least 50 points or more on each exam you take in order to receive credit from us.
+In the College of General Studies, you may earn up to half the credits you need to graduate—60 credits of the required 120—by earning a combination of 3 to 6 credits on each of the 5 general examinations and 3 to 9 credits on certain subject examinations.
+Be sure to note the scoring requirements in the table below for the test to count for credit.

 CLEP Exams Accepted

 The chart below lists the CLEP exams (both general and subject exams) that are accepted by the College of General Studies, the minimum score required, and the number of credits and course equivalent received as advanced standing.